 For the protection of our staff and our clients, we have made a few changes to our check-in process.
 When arriving to the clinic, please follow the directions below.

 - Call our customer service representatives at 806-373-7454

 - Let the customer service representative know your name, pets name, reason for the visit and if you have an appointment or are at the clinic as a walk-in visit

 - Let the customer service representative know what parking spot you pulled into.
 Our parking spots are now marked with numbers.

 - A technician will then call you when they are ready for your pet.
 They will then give you further instructions on your visit.

 - At this time we are not allowing clients into the clinic with their pets.
 We have multiple ways to we are using to communicate with you during your visit with us.
 We can do one of the following, Video Conference, Telemedicine - Test and Video, or Phone Call.

 You can now schedule Curbside Appointments.
 This is great for any pet owner wanting to bring their pet to the clinic but do not want to come in.
 We will come out to your car to get your pet then take them back in the clinic to an exam room.
-We will then connect to the video conference and conduct the exam as if you were right in the room.
-You will be able to see what we are doing and can ask the doctors questions as they conduct the exam.
-After the exam, one of our customer service representatives will come out and take payment.
+After the exam, one of our customer service representatives or technicians will come out and take payment.
 Once that is complete, the technician will then bring your pet back out to you and any medications that might be prescribed.

 Please download the Zoom App to your phone prior to scheduling you appoint.
 You will then receive the conference video link.